open-keychain/open-keychain.github.io/help/privacy-policy.md

 ### Permissions

-OpenKeychain requests certain permissions to provide full functionality, more precisely, it may request permission to use the device's camera and access the addressbook.
+OpenKeychain requests certain permissions to provide full functionality.
+More precisely, it may request permission to use the device's camera, access the addressbook, or access files on your device.

 Data aquired using these permissions is **not** shared with cloud services.

   * The **camera** permission is required to scan QR Codes.
   * Accessing the **contacts** is required to link keys to contacts in your address book. **This is done offline.**
+  * Access to **files** on your device is requested to open existing files for encryption or decryption.

 ### Opt-In Tracking